 Note that the first diagram for each form is the full chord.
 The subsequent diagrams are the triads that can be derived from that position/chord shape.

 Using minor triads in your playing

 Similar to major triads, a quick way to learn to utilize minor triads in your guitar playing is to substitute them for full chords in songs you already know.
 Try doing this for all of the triad positions to see how the different voicings can affect the feel of the song.
-For a few easy songs to apply this to, check out 5 Easy Songs to Learn on Guitar.
+For some easy songs to apply this to, check out 52 Easy Songs for Beginners.

 Stop Struggling to Find Your Way Around the Fretboard!

 Build a solid foundation and begin navigating the guitar fretboard with ease with Guitar Essentials: Foundational Fretboard Navigation.